-Tumor boards linked to little association with effects on cancer careDecember 28th, 2012 in Cancer /
+Tumor boards linked to little association with effects on cancer careDecember 28, 2012 in Medicine & Health / Cancer

 There is little association of multidisciplinary tumor boards with measures of use, quality, or survival, and measuring only the presence of tumor boards may not be adequate in determining their effects on cancer care, according to a study published December 28 in the Journal of the National Cancer Institute.